 But starting a food business is one thing.
-Starting a SUCCESSFUL food business is something else entirely.
+Starting a SUCCESSFUL food business and market your business is something else entirely.
 So if you really want to make sure your pride and joy looks more like the latter than the former, there are a few key things to keep in mind.

 It All Begins With a Plan